 - Kelly Clarkson: Kelly Clarkson opened up about her damaged relationship with her absentee father during a performance of “Piece by Piece” on American Idol.
-While Kelly’s saddened by their relationship, or lack thereof, she’s thankful for her husband’s love for the couple’s own daughter.

 - Macaulay Culkin: The Home Alone star became estranged from his parents during their divorce when they reportedly argued over Macaulay’s fortune.
 This greed and hunger for money certainly drove a wedge between him and his family.

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.

 Start a Relationship with An Exceptional Counselor

 - Accepting all major and most insurances